keu/docs/learn/airflow-kafka.md

 4. (Optional) Add a downstream task to the `await_message` task, which only runs once `await_message` has completed successfully.

+## How it works

+The `airflow-kafka-provider` contains three hooks:

+- `KafkaAdminClientHook`
+- `KafkaConsumerHook`
+- `KafkaProducerHook`

+as well as three operators and one trigger:

+- `ProduceToTopicOperator`
+- `ConsumeFromTopicOperator`
+- `AwaitKafkaMessageOperator`
+- `AwaitMessageTrigger`

+in this section we will provide more detailled information on the parameters of the operators.
+For more information on the other modules in this provider see the [`airflow-provider-kafka` source code](https://github.com/astronomer/airflow-provider-kafka).

+### ProduceToTopicOperator

+The ProduceToTopicOperator can be used create a Kafka producer to produce messages to a Kafka topic.
+You can define the following parameters:

+- `topic`: the Kafka topic you want to produce to.
+- `producer_function`: a Python function that returns a generator that will create key/value pairs to be produced to Kafka as messages.
+- `producer_function_args`: positional arguments for the `producer_function`.
+- `producer_function_kwargs`: keyword arguments for the `producer_function`.
+- `delivery_callback`: a custom function to be executed after each message that was produced to the Kafka topic (in case of success and failure).
+If no function is provided the ProduceToTopicOperator will log the produced record in case of success and an error message in case of failure.
+- `synchronous`: specifies if writing to Kafka should be fully synchronous.
+True by default.
+- `kafka_config`: the configuration for the Kafka client, including the connection information.
+For a full list of parameters please refer to the [librdkafka GitHub repository](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).
+- `poll_timeout`: the delay between production to Kafka and calling [poll](https://docs.confluent.io/platform/current/clients/confluent-kafka-python/html/index.html#confluent_kafka.Producer.poll) on the producer.

+### ConsumeFromTopicOperator

+The ConsumeFromTopicOperator can be used create a Kafka consumer to read batches of messages and processes them.
+You can define the following parameters:

+- `topics`: a list of topics or regex patterns for the consumer to subscribe to i.e. read from.
+- `apply_function`: a Python function that is applied to all messages that are read.
+- `apply_function_args`: positional arguments for the `apply_function`.
+- `apply_function_kwargs`: keyword arguments for the `apply_function`.
+- `consumer_config`: the configuration for the Kafka client, including the connection information.
+For a full list of parameters please refer to the [librdkafka GitHub repository](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).
+- `commit_cadence`: in which situations the Kafka consumer created should commit offsets.
+The 3 options `end_of_operator` (default), `never` and `end_of_batch` are available.
+- `max_messages`: maximum number of messages the Kafka consumer created by this instance of the ConsumeFromTopicOperator can read from its topics.
+- `max_batch_size`: maximum number of messages the Kafka consumer can read when polling.
+The default is 1000.
+- `poll_timeout`: how long the Kafka Consumer created should wait for potentially incoming messages after having read all currently available messages before ending its task.
+The default is 60 seconds.

+### AwaitKafkaMessageOperator

+The AwaitKafkaMessageOperator is a [deferrable operators]((https://docs.astronomer.io/learn/deferrable-operators)) that can be used to wait for a specific message to be published to one of more Kafka topics.
+You can define the following parameters:

+- `topics`: a list of topics or regex patterns to read from.
+- `apply_function`: a Python function that is applied to all messages that are read.
+If the function returns any data the task will be ended and marked as successful.
+The returned data will be pushed to XCom unless the BaseOperator argument `do_xcom_push` is set to `False`.
+- `apply_function_args`: positional arguments for the `apply_function`.
+- `apply_function_kwargs`: keyword arguments for the `apply_function`.
+- `kafka_config`: the configuration for the Kafka client, including the connection information.
+For a full list of parameters please refer to the [librdkafka GitHub repository](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).
+- `poll_timeout`: the amount of time in seconds that the task should wait for a message in its active state.
+- `poll_interval`: the amonut of time in seconds that the task should wait in the deferred state.
+- `xcom_push_key`: the key under which to save the returned data to XCom.

 ## Conclusion